netbox-community/netbox/docs/integrations/rest-api.md

 * `/api/dcim/devices/` - List existing devices or create a new device
 * `/api/dcim/devices/123/` - Retrieve, update, or delete the device with ID 123

-Lists of objects can be filtered or ordered using a set of query parameters.
+Lists of objects can be filtered and ordered using a set of query parameters.
 For example, to find all interfaces belonging to the device with ID 123:

 ```
 GET /api/dcim/interfaces/?device_id=123
 ```

 An optional `ordering` parameter can be used to define how to sort the results.
 Building off the previous example, to sort all the interfaces in reverse order of creation (newest to oldest) for a device with ID 123:

 ```
-GET /api/dcim/devices/?device_id=123&ordering=-creation
+GET /api/dcim/interfaces/?device_id=123&ordering=-created
 ```

 See the [filtering documentation](../reference/filtering.md) for more details on topics related to filtering, ordering and lookup expressions.